Data Centers in Ede

 Power Analysis

-Average Cost Of Power Industrial power costs in the region are estimated to be between €0.14 and €0.18 per kWh as of September 2025.
-The national energy mix includes approximately 40% renewables, 56% fossil fuels, and 4% nuclear, creating a variable but manageable operating expense for colocation.
+Average Cost Of Power: Industrial electricity rates in the region are estimated between €0.14 and €0.18/kWh, as of September 2025.
+These competitive power costs, combined with an increasing share of renewables in the national grid, make it an efficient location for sustained IT operations.
+The national energy mix includes approximately 40% renewables, 56% fossil fuels, and 4% nuclear.

 Market Access, Business & Tax Climate